HL7/phd/input/pagecontent/ProfileConsumers.md

 The property is indicated by the `property.type.code` having the ASN1ToHL7 code "532354.x" where the only currently defined entry is x=0.
 The value is a valueCode which can have a value "Y" or "N".
 The twist here is that the state has been defined in the negative. ***Thus a code value of "N" means regulated.***  Note that since this is a state, the PHG is required to report both the "Y" and "N" values *if* the PHD reports a regulation status.

-An example of an entry for an FDA regulated device is shown below:
+An example of a regulated device is given [here](Device-phd-74E8FFFEFF051C00.001C05FFE874.html).

-{% fragment Device/phd-74E8FFFEFF051C00.001C05FFE874 JSON ELIDE:property[3] %}

 #### Continua Certified PHD Interfaces
 This property contains a code that indicates a specialization and transport the PHD has been (self-)certified for.
 Note there is a difference between 'support' and 'certified' support.
 The Device specialization entries indicate what the PHD supports.
 Certified means the PHD has been (independently) placed through a set of extensive tests for the specialization and the transport over which the specialization operates.
 In the past, the Continua organization certified PHDs for compliance to its guidelines that referenced this IG.